There were rumours, but nothing concrete until - wham! There's the PolyBrute. The 6 voice analog poly synth based on the MatrixBrute architecture.

 They sound beefy, like monosynth beefy which is interesting, yet also work as poly voices.
 You also get Osc sync 2>1, FM 2>1.

-Two Filters Like the MatrixBrute - we have the Steiner Parker filter morphable Lowpass, High pass, Bandpass - full resonance and the Brute Factor drive - which is a feedback loop that gets wild with high resonance, gain staging from the OSC outputs will affect the resonance and drive.
+Like the MatrixBrute - we have the Steiner Parker filter morphable Lowpass, High pass, Bandpass - full resonance and the Brute Factor drive - which is a feedback loop that gets wild with high resonance, gain staging from the OSC outputs will affect the resonance and drive.

 The second filter is a 24dB Ladder - Moog like, but with bass compensation when the resonance is added - thanks for that.
 The drive is more subtle but still burns well.